 Pins and Paws

-A custom quilt made for a cat lover!
+A custom quilt, pillow cases and rug made for a cat lover!
 I quilted the cat features and pebbles and lines in the background.
 In the border area, I quilted paw prints.
 Pattern by Jenny Doan, Missouri Star Quilt Company.

 The final row is dedicated to the frontline workers.
 I asked friends for names and added them to the Inukshuk blocks.
 These people show us the way and give us hope and courage.
 The sashing between the blocks is Covid colour codes; green, yellow, orange, red and gray.